 March 26 - 29, 2020

 Series of justice-based OT meetings.
-Email firstname.lastname@example.org for more info.
-Find news about the conference on Twitter by following #JBOT.
+Find news about the conference on Twitter by following #JusticeOT.

 SLU Justice-based Occupational Therapy Transition and Integration Services (OTTIS)

 Learn about the history of mass incarceration and utilizing principles of public health and occupational science to inform your practice in JBOT.
 At the end of this training, practitioners will be able to articulate the distinct value of JBOT, perform assessments, identify interventions, and implement program evaluation.
 We welcome OT and OTA practitioners and students to participate in this training.
-Contact Christine Hayes at email@example.com to learn more.
+Proceeds from the course go directly back to the SLU OT Transition & Integration Services (OTTIS) program to support the development and delivery of our services.
+Contact Christine Hayes at firstname.lastname@example.org to learn more.